SimCity 4

-SimCity 4 is a city-building simulation computer game developed by Maxis, a subsidiary of Electronic Arts.
-It was released on January 14, 2003.
-It is the fourth major installment in the SimCity series.
+SimCity 4 is a city-building simulation video game developed by Maxis, a subsidiary of Electronic Arts.
+The game was released in January 2003 for Microsoft Windows and in June 2003 for Mac OS X. It is the fourth major installment in the SimCity series.
 SimCity 4 has a single expansion pack called Rush Hour which adds features to the game.
-SimCity 4: Deluxe Edition contained the original game and Rush Hour combined as a single product.
+SimCity 4: Deluxe Edition contains the original game and Rush Hour combined as a single product.

 The game allows players to create a region of land by terraforming, and then to design and build a settlement which can grow into a city.
 Players can zone different areas of land as commercial, industrial, or residential development, as well as build and maintain public services, transport and utilities.
 For the success of a city, players must manage its finances, environment, and quality of life for its residents.
 SimCity 4 introduces night and day cycles and other special effects for the first time in the SimCity series.
 External tools such as the Building Architect Tool (BAT) allow custom third-party buildings and content to be added to the gameplay.

 SimCity 4 was praised for being the first game in the main SimCity series to primarily use a 3D engine to render its graphics, following the implementation of 3D graphics in SimCity 64 for the Nintendo 64DD.
 It received widespread acclaim, won several awards, and was one of the top ten selling PC games of 2003.
 However, it was criticized for its difficulty and its demands on computer performance.

 Gameplay

 Regional gameplay

 As with previous SimCity titles, SimCity 4 places players in the role of a mayor, tasked with populating and developing tracts of lands into cities, while fulfilling the needs of fellow Sims that live in the cities.
-Cities are now located in regions that are divided into segments, each of which can be developed.
+Cities are located in regions that are divided into segments, each of which can be developed.
 The player has the option of starting the city in a segment of any of three area sizes.
 In real measurements, the smallest has a length of one kilometer on a side, and the largest has a length of four kilometers on a side.
 The size of a region and its layout of segments can be changed in a bitmap file provided for each region.

 Neighbor cities play a larger role than in the previous versions of the game.
-For example, neighbor deals can be established, where a city can exchange resources such as water, electricity and garbage disposal with other cities for money.
+Neighbor deals can be established where a city can exchange resources such as water, electricity and garbage disposal with other cities for money.
 Players may develop several inter-dependent cities at the same time, eventually populating the entire region.

 Game modes

 Upon selecting a specific segment in a region, the gameplay is divided into three "modes": god mode, mayor mode, and MySim mode.
 Mayor and MySim modes become available after establishing a city.
 God mode is available before establishing a city and afterwards, albeit with fewer functions.
-By obliterating the city, which resets the map, all functions in God mode are reactivated.
+Obliterating the city resets the map and reactivates all functions in God mode.